bobfin32/blankslate/content/publication/conference-paper/PPP_Days/index.md

 ---
-abstract: A presentation on institutional arrangements for Public Private Partnerships to enhance financial sustainability of projects and manage associated fiscal risks.
+abstract: A presentation at the PPP Days event organised by the World Bank in 2008 on potential institutional arrangements for Public Private Partnerships to enhance financial sustainability of projects and manage associated fiscal risks.
 authors:
 - admin
 date: "2008-07-01T00:00:00Z"